waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Brock (Pewter Gym):** OMASTAR (Lv 64 - HYDRO PUMP, BLIZZARD), ONIX (Lv 65 - EARTHQUAKE, ROCK SLIDE), KABUTOPS (Lv 64 - SWORDS DANCE, SLASH), GOLEM (Lv 64 - ROCK SLIDE), NINETALES (Lv 64 - REFLECT), AERODACTYL (Lv 65 - FLY).

 # V. Automation & Tool Development Ideas
-- **Party Manager Tool/Agent:** A system to automate complex party management tasks in the PC, like depositing the entire party or withdrawing a specific set of Pokémon.
-This would chain `menu_analyzer` and `select_menu_option` calls.
+- **Party Manager Tool:** A system to automate complex party management tasks in the PC, like depositing the entire party or withdrawing a specific set of Pokémon.
+This would be a computational tool that chains `menu_analyzer` and `select_menu_option` calls, possibly using `autopress_buttons`.
+- **Fly Automator Tool:** A tool to automate the sequence of `POKEMON -> [Pokemon Name] -> FLY -> [City Name]`.
+This would streamline travel between cities.

 # VI.
 Future Plans & Ideas
 - **Multi-Map Navigator Agent:** An agent that can plan routes across multiple maps (e.g., through different floors of a cave) to reach a final destination.